 So, now that you're clear on your entrepreneurial goals, where do you start?
 Maybe you’ve already started your entrepreneurial journey, but you just can’t seem to gather up enough momentum.
 Either way, this may take some time to get through depending on your schedule and motivation, but here's Step One below.
 (You might be skipping a few steps depending on where you're already at in your journey):

 Step 1.
 Cold, lots of distractions

 How is this a step, right?
-It’s a step because you first need to realize where you’re at.
-You’re going to need some fire in your belly to be a super successful entrepreneur, and if you don’t have that right now – just acknowledge it so we can move on.
+It’s a step because it helps if you can realize where you’re at.
+You’re going to need some fire in your belly to be a super successful entrepreneur, and if you don’t have that right now – just acknowledge it so that you can move on.
 It’s ok – this is where everyone starts.
-Try to figure out what those those distractions are.
+Try to figure out what those distractions are.
 Social activities?
 Draining work?
 Spending too much time on social media or Netflix?
-Figure that shit out.

 Step 2.
 Rubbing two sticks together

 You’ve totally got sticks!
 Whatever voice deep inside you that has an interest in being a boss-ass entrepreneur is a 'stick'.
 Your willingness to seek out information and read this article on how to foster that is another stick.
 Put them together, and realize that you’ve got something here.
 You’re special.